karenhaining/astrometry-query/README.md

 ## Dev Notes
 Possible improvements:
-- Getting webpage from simbad every time is kinda slow... and regex capture for the HR \#\#\# is kind of sus
+- Getting webpage from simbad for every star is kinda slow... and regex capture for the HR \#\#\# is kind of sus
 - Have more stages to running the script so that the time-consuming portions don't have to be redone if connection fails/something goes wrong

 ## Copyright